Relationship Disclosure Information

 Therefore, if there are any changes to your circumstances, please inform us.

-6. Client's Account
+7. Client’s Account

-7. Account Fees and Operating Expense
+8. Account Fees and Operating Expense

 The fees applicable to any investment product are as set out in the offering documents related to that product.
 The offering documentation also describes the costs that may be charged to you, the client, as operating expenses (audit fees, legal fees, etc.).
 Startly, acting in its capacity as an exempt market dealer, currently does not charge clients any fees for the operation of their account on the Platform.
 You will be notified of any changes in fees charged to you the Investor.

-Startly may enter into referral arrangements with affiliated or non-affiliated registrants and non-registrants, some of which are related registrants to Startly, so that we may provide services and products to referred clients.
+Startly may enter referral arrangements with affiliated or non-affiliated registrants and non-registrants, some of which are related registrants to Startly, so that we may provide services and products to referred clients.
 We may pay a referral fee to the referrer.
 A referral fee is any monetary or non-monetary benefit provided for the referral.
 We negotiate the referral fee with the referrer.
 Any fees and expenses paid by referred clients remains the same regardless of any referral fee paid by Startly to the referrer.
 We will inform all referred clients under a referral arrangement.

 Startly may also receive a referral fee for referring its clients to other service providers.

-8. Conflicts of Interest
+9. Conflicts of Interest

 Securities legislation in Ontario requires Startly to make certain disclosures regarding conflicts of interest.
 This statement is to inform you of the nature and extent of conflicts of interest that might be expected to arise between Startly and its clients.
 Startly considers a conflict of interest to be any situation where the interests of a client and those of Startly are inconsistent.
 Startly takes reasonable steps to identify all existing material conflicts of interest and those that we would reasonably expect to arise.
 Startly determines the level of risk for each conflict.
 Startly avoids situations that would result in a serious conflict of interest that would be too high a risk for both its clients and market integrity.